antonmeyer/WaehlscheibeHID/README.md

 [example at youtube](https://www.youtube.com/watch?v=h1p7Oikf-b4)

-impulse contact (nsi) is connected to pin 10 and nsa to pin 9. nsa get closed as soon disk is revolved. nsi starts generatiing impulses as soon disk is released and rotates back.
+impulse contact (nsi) is connected to pin 10 and nsa to pin 9. nsa get closed as soon disk is revolved. nsi starts generating impulses as soon disk is released and rotates back.

 Needs only 3 wires, for nsi, nsa and 1x ground to the 2 switches. internal pull-up is used